JeffreyRuder/address_book/README.md

 ## Opportunities for Refactoring

 * Refactor using classes from the Java Class Library instead of custom Email, Address, and Phone classes.
-* Rework birthday input form to use `date` HTML attribute.
+* Rework birthday input forms to use more appropriate HTML attributes.
 * Add features to delete contacts and contact information.
 * Improve CSS styling.

 ## Technologies Used

 Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap

+## License

+MIT License.
+See LICENSE.md for details.

+## Copyright

+Copyright (c) 2016 Jeffrey Ruder